On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Results on rationality fields

 which is obviously the image of $\mathfrak S(\Pi'_f)$ under $r_{\F}$. \end{proof}

 We may now give the

-\begin{proof}[Proof of Prop.\ \ref{prop:fieldcomp}:] Let $\Pi'$ be regular algebraic and assume that $JL(\Pi')$ is cuspidal.
+\begin{proof}[Proof of Prop.\ \ref{prop:fieldcomp}:] Let $\Pi'$ be cuspidal and cohomological.
 Let $\E$ be the compositum of the fields $\Q(\Pi'_v)$, $v\in V_f-S$.
 By Thm.\ \ref{thm:Q(pi_f)numberfield}, $\Q(\Pi'_f)$ is a number field.
 Let $\F$ be the Galois closure of $\Q(\Pi'_f)$.
 This is a finite Galois extension of $\Q$.
 We get

 \end{proof}